pjohar1/X-Ray-Disease-CNN-Classification/README.md

 # X-Ray-Disease-CNN-Classification

-### Final project competition for the Machine Learning Course: Second Best Accuracy in the batch
+### Final project competition for the Machine Learning Course: Second Best Accuracy in the cohort.

 #### X-Ray images of 4 types of patients [ Type A, Type B, Type C, Normal ] were shared.
 Teams had to come up with a classifier with the best accuracy.